sigstore/cosign/README.md

 Pushing signature to: index.docker.io/dlorenc/demo:sha256-87ef60f558bad79beea6425a3b28989f01dd417164150ab3baab98dcbf04def8.sig
 ```

+The cosign command above prompts the user to enter the password for the private key.
+The user can either manually enter the password, or if the environment variable `COSIGN_PASSWORD` is set then it is used automatically.

 ### Verify a container against a public key

 This command returns `0` if *at least one* `cosign` formatted signature for the image is found